Andrew McCutchen Preview, Player Props: Pirates vs. Twins

 Andrew McCutchen At The Plate

-- In 22.7% of his games this season, McCutchen has had at least one RBI.
-He's picked up more than one in 7.2% and driven in three or more of his team's runs in two contests.
+- McCutchen has had an RBI in 23 games this year (23.5%), including eight multi-RBI outings (8.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.